We don’t like to play favourites when it comes to fabrics but we do love linen.

 When it comes to stains, it’s best to start removing them while they’re fresh.

-Simply remove the stain residue, and then apply a little bit of our Laundry Detergent directly to the stain, to spot treat (make you gently rub the area instead of an intense scrub to avoid any damage).
+Simply remove the stain residue, and then apply a little bit of our Wool and Delicate Wash directly to the stain, to spot treat (make you gently rub the area instead of an intense scrub to avoid any damage).

 Things to keep mind:

-• Don't leave the spt treat laundry detergent on for too long - linen is a bit finicky at holding colour so even a good clean can make for uneven colour patches
+- Don't leave the spot treat detergent on for too long - linen is a bit finicky at holding colour so even a good clean can make for uneven colour patches

 Is it true that linen shrinks in the wash?